stevesaliman/gradle-properties-plugin/README.md

 The initial setup of a project is a little involved, but once done, this process greatly simplifies things for the developers who follow.

-**Step 1: Extract environment sensitive files to a template directorty**
+**Step 1: Extract environment sensitive files to a template directory**

 Make a directory to hold the template files and copy files that change, like log4j.properties, into it.